Upcoming Webinars and Book Club

-Join us for a series of online workshops on character for, with, and in community moderated by Aaron D. Cobb, Senior Scholar of Character Education with the Educating Character Initiative at Wake Forest University.
-These sessions feature panelists and presenters who engage questions about how to deepen, extend, and shape communities for greater wholeness; how to engage in this work with reciprocity, care, justice, and hospitality; and how character is formed and expressed through good communities.
-We are pleased to offer these webinars in a forum that enables more of the ECI community to learn from others who are doing important work across the country.
+Join us for a series of online webinar sessions focused on communities of practice as a formative space for character education, moderated by Aaron D. Cobb, Senior Scholar of Character with the Educating Character Initiative at Wake Forest University.
+These sessions feature panelists and presenters who will equip participants to shape communities of practice that support character-building efforts across distinct domains.
+Communities of practice can be powerful vehicles for building communities of character and creating resources that serve educators across a wide range of roles in higher education.
+We’re pleased to offer these webinars in a virtual forum that enables more of the ECI community to learn from colleagues doing important work across the country.

 Moderator: Aaron D. Cobb, Senior Scholar of Character, Educating Character Initiative